nvuillam/slackbot-lelamanul/README.md

-# Le lama NUL slackbot
+# Le lama NUL SlackBot

 This botkit-based slackbot allows your team to use a slack instance as a single entry point to various useful tools